 Many thanks to Alexander Lee and Mark Windfeld-Hansen for their assistance with this post.

-Over the past 25 years, the US tax code has given founders and investors a significant tax break.
-Taxpayers holding qualified small business stock (“QSBS”) may be able to avoid tax on all or part of their gain from the sale of QSBS if certain requirements are met.
-Because of this, founders should carefully consider qualification for QSBS benefits when forming, operating, and selling their companies.
+Over the past three decades, the US tax code has given founders and investors a significant tax break.
+Taxpayers holding qualified small business stock (QSBS) may be able to avoid tax on all or part of their gain from the sale of QSBS if certain requirements are met.
+Because of this, founders should carefully consider qualification for QSBS benefits when forming, operating and selling their companies.

 What is QSBS?

-QSBS is stock in a United States C corporation that had gross assets of $50 million or less at all times before and immediately after the issuance of the QSBS and has been actively engaged in a “qualified trade or business.”
-What constitutes a qualified trade or business is pretty broad, though it excludes certain service businesses (like law, healthcare, financial services and architecture), financial businesses (like banking and insurance), and other specified industries (farming, mining, hospitality and restaurants).
-While this list is not exhaustive, in our experience many early-stage investments in technology companies meet these requirements and thus stock in many startups can qualify as QSBS.
+QSBS is stock in a United States C corporation that had gross assets of $50 million or less at all times before and immediately after the issuance of the QSBS and has been actively engaged in a “qualified trade or business” (for QSBS acquired after July 4, 2025, this amount is increased to $75 million and adjusted for inflation beginning in 2027).
+What constitutes a qualified trade or business is pretty broad, though it excludes certain service businesses (law, healthcare, financial services and architecture), financial businesses (banking and insurance), and other specified industries (farming, mining, hospitality and restaurants).
+While this list is not exhaustive, in our experience, many early-stage investments in technology companies meet these requirements, and thus stock in many startups can qualify as QSBS.

 What are the benefits of QSBS?